104

 Saskatchewan’s approach to ensuring safe and standardized building structures is grounded in the adoption of several national codes.
 These codes serve as the foundational guidelines for various aspects of construction, renovation, and building operations in the province.

 Saskatchewan embraces the National Building Code (NBC) as its primary guide, which is integrated under the Construction Codes Act.
-The NBC provides the essential framework for the construction, accessibility, and energy benchmarks for homes and minor structures, focusing on these core objectives:
+The NBC provides the essential framework for the construction, accessibility, and energy benchmarks for homes and minor structures, focusing on these core objectives:- Safety

 The National Fire Code (NFC) is incorporated under the Fire Safety Act and acts as the blueprint for ensuring the fire-safe operation of structures.
-It encapsulates three main objectives:
+It encapsulates three main objectives:- Safety

 Plumbing installations within buildings in Saskatchewan abide by the National Plumbing Code (NPC), which is again under the Construction Codes Act.
-The NPC is driven by three major objectives:
+The NPC is driven by three major objectives:- Safety

 The province’s Minister of Government Relations possesses the authority to provide written clarifications regarding any aspect of a construction code or construction standard.
 This authority is as per section 5 of The Construction Code Act.
 Examples of such interpretations include NPC 2015 – 001 regarding PVC Pipe usage and NBC 2015 – 001 concerning the major occupancy classification.